sam9s/racen-joveheal/docs/incident_report_dec18_2025.md

 ## 9. Key Lessons Learned

 1. **Autoscale has specific process requirements** - The main process (PID 1) must stay running
-2. **Internal dev ≠ Production** - They use different process management
+2. **Internal dev ≠ Production** - They use different process management - a change that works in dev may break production
 3. **[[ports]] sections are irrelevant to Autoscale** - Don't waste time on them for Autoscale issues
 4. **Deployment logs are critical** - Check them first, not last
 5. **Monitoring prevents surprises** - Set up UptimeRobot immediately
 6. **Document everything** - This RCA should prevent future incidents
+7. **Agent-introduced bugs can be latent** - Changes made by AI agents may not be immediately visible if old deployments keep running
+8. **Always republish after script changes** - Any change to start_production.sh should trigger an immediate publish and verification
+9. **Test deployment behavior, not just functionality** - A feature working in dev doesn't mean the deployment script works correctly

 ---